Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: The spherical roots

 \begin{theorem} Let $X$ be a complete $P$-toroidal embedding of $P/H$.
-Then $V(X)$ is equal to the polyhedral convex cone generated by $\rho(\Div(X)^P)$, and has maximal dimension. \end{theorem} \begin{proof} If it is a convex cone, then $V(X)$ has maximal dimension because $X$ contains a complete $P$-orbit, which is a complete $L$-orbit whose cone has maximal dimension and is contained in $V(X)$.
+Then $V(X)$ is equal to the polyhedral convex cone generated by $\rho(\Div(X)^P)$, and has maximal dimension. \end{theorem} \begin{proof} If $V(X)$ is a convex cone, then it has maximal dimension because $X$ contains a complete $P$-orbit, which is a complete $L$-orbit whose cone has maximal dimension and is contained in $V(X)$.
+At this point, thanks to Lemma~\ref{lemma:valcontained}, the theorem follows if we show that $V(X)$ is convex.